emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 ### Playnick Puccini Tosca

-The setup I've settled on is a Playnick Puccini Tosca with Legere European Cut 3.25 reeds.
+The setup I've landed on is a Playnick Puccini Tosca with Legere European Cut 3.25 reeds.
 It's incredible what a synthetic reed can do on a mouthpiece that's built for it.
 I did have to try 3 different Puccini Tosca mouthpieces (I ordered them from Silverstein), and they all played quite differently, so that's something to keep in mind.
+The only tradeoff I can find with this setup is that altissimo is still a bit difficult, but everything else is amazing.

 ### Notes on the Legere French Cut